TamimEhsan/Arduindroid/README.md

 # Arduindroid

-A bluetooth connection module for android to connect any arduino devices
+A bluetooth connection module for android to connect any arduino devices.